wp-plugins/caascade/readme.txt

 == Frequently Asked Questions ==

-= How much does it cost ? =

-$0.00105 per request.

-= Can I try out the services ? =
+= Can I try out the service ? =

-Yes, 250 points are awarded with signup, and another 250 points are awarded the first of every month.

-= How does the point system work ? =

-Tetragy offers three distinct web services and uses a point system to create a digital currency between services.
-Points may be used for Caascade computation requests, statistical operations, or LaTeX document compiling.
+Yes, users are alloted free requests every month and can purchase additional requests if necessary.

 = Do I need Maxima installed on my server ? =

-No, Maxima does not need to be installed on your server.
-Wordpress and the Caascade plugin are the only software requirements.
-Configuring your Caascade account with a dedicated IP address is recommended to prevent unauthorized use of your Caascade ID.
+No, Wordpress and the Caascade plugin are the only software requirements.
+The MathJax-LaTeX plugin is necessary for TeX rendering.

 = How do I prevent spam submissions ? =

 With Recaptcha you can help prevent spam and other abuse of your Caascade account.
 Configure the public and private key settings to automatically add a Recaptcha form to all your widgets.
-This plugin also includes support for Recaptcha themes.

 = Why is it recommended to whitelist my IP address ? =